danbuckland/aframe-socket-io/README.md

 # A-Frame Socket.IO Multiplayer Experience
-A simple demonstration multiplayer experience using A-Frame with Socket.IO.
+A simple demonstration multiplayer experience using [A-Frame](https://aframe.io/) and [Socket.IO](https://socket.io/).

 See it running at https://aframe-socket-io.herokuapp.com/.

 ## Building and running
 In order to run locally, you will need to generate local ssh keys.
 Do this by running `mkcert localhost`.